mturk/svcbatch/README.md

   exiting `SvcBatch.log` to `SvcBatch.log.YYYY-MM-DD.hhmmss`.
   Timestamp used is the last write time of `SvcBatch.log`

-* **-i**

-  **Run as console application**

-  When defined, SvcBatch will run as standard console application.
-  This option is used mostly for debug purposes allowing to verify service batch file functionality.

-  Do **not** use this option when installing regular services.

 * **-p**

   **Enable preshutdown service notification **